-Credits: 3 Prerequisite: ENG 124 or ENG 126
+Prerequisite: ENG 124

 The senior project is an apex endeavor, reflecting four years of academic training.
 At the discretion of the professor, students may prepare a final research project, a creative project or a combination of the two.
 Student consultation with the NCU advisor is essential during the work's formative and developmental stages.
 All coursework must be completed for departmental assessment at least three weeks prior to graduation.